Inedo/inedo-docs/BuildMaster/builds/platform-specific/dot-net/core.md

 Ultimately, using `dotnet build` or `msbuild` is supposed to come down to personal preference, but you may find that one just works better than another.

+## Deploying ASP.NET Applications to IIS {#buildmaster data-title="Deploying to IIS"}

+While ASP.NET Core applications can be hosted in a variety of web servers, Microsoft's Internet Information Services (IIS) is the most common.
+See [Deploying an IIS Website](/docs/buildmaster/deployments/targets/windows/iis) to learn how to accomplish this with BuildMaster.